Zacharias/zacharias.github.io/_posts/2019-03-11-hypothetical-future-resume.md

 <p>When you go to run this script against the same kind of environment that the Chef script was designed for, Terraform does all sorts of state calculations: figuring out how things were/are, if they've been fiddled with since the last time it ran.
 It then makes an execution plan that lists the changes it needs to make to get the database table with the right columns.</p>

 <p>We get out of the business of caring exactly what is there already: if there's a halfway-okay setup, we can add in the new stuff and get it there.
 If there's something already there that is so bad and out of whack we can't change it, we're given the option of blowing up the one that's already there and make a new guy from scratch.
 If we have scratch, make up the right thing.
+If we have the right thing, we don't have to do anything.
 We get out of the business of caring about all the sometimes-arcane or fiddly steps of change and get what we want: the desired state.</p>

-<h3>And what does this have to do with careers exactly?</h3>
+<h3>How this applies to career planning</h3>

-<p>When we think we're about to get fired, or get to feeling wanderlust, or our wife gets accepted into astronaut training and you need to move to Houston, we think about the neglected document: our resumes.
+<p>When we think we're about to get fired, or get to feeling wanderlust, or our wife gets accepted into astronaut training and you need to move to Houston, we think about getting around to updating that oft-neglected document: our resumes.
 The working definition of resume I'm going to use here looks like this:</p>

 <blockquote>A resume is a document that describes an individual's skills, responsibilities, and accomplishments with businesses _at the time of writing_.</blockquote>

+<p>The resume is a state: where we've been and are presently in time/space, professionally-speaking.
+I think resumes' detail-light, always optimistic tone make them prefect planning documents.
+We can take a couple of approaches to get there, just like we can in cloud configuration management.</p>

-<p>If you were preparing a resume for the future, you could take the imperative approach: based on your current stuff, find a next step in the direction of some sort of personal mission or vision statement.
+<p>You could take the imperative approach: based on your current stuff, find a next step in the direction of some sort of personal mission or vision statement.
 This kind of methodical approach of skills-experience-accomplishment gathering can work over the long term, if you have the dicipline to burn to make yourself think about growing your career pretty frequently.
 If that's you, I applaud your thoughtful approach in making your own hopes an dreams come true.</p>

 <p class="lead">Since I'm lazy, here's what I do: I write a resume against desired state.
 Picking a time horizon, 2-3 years seems good, what awesome stuff will be on my resume that isn't there?
 What neat stuff will be be accomplished?
 What neat stuff will I have learned about?
 Will that title change happen in this company or the next?</p>

 <p>By creating the desired state you'd like to be in, you now get the yeoman's work of making it a reality.
 This is where everything comes together: when you're looking at doing day to day decision making, you now have the next set of horizons sketched out.
 And if you're in a creative field or have a lot of automony of projects overall, you now know the kinds of work you need to be taking on to make that fabrication, that McGuffin, a real document.
 If you have people in your life who you trust to help you professionally, you have a clear roadmap to describe your near-and-medium-going-on-long term goals.</p>

 </div>
 </div>